medcomdk/FFBFSHTestScripts/input/pagecontent/index.md

 2. Request a test from MedCom
 [MedCom test](https://www.medcom.dk/standarder/testcenter) follow the instructions under “Øvrigt testforløb” it’s for free "GRATIS".
-Attach a screenshot from the passed test suite: https://touchstone.aegis.net/touchstone/conformance/current
+Attach a screenshot from the passed [test suite](https://touchstone.aegis.net/touchstone/conformance/current)

 3. Live Test
 MedCom will invite you to an online test meeting where you must pass the test suite live.